-- Locally Advanced Breast Cancer: When surgery is impossible to remove cancerous cells, it is treated with chemotherapy before a mastectomy followed by radiotherapy to reduces the chances of recurrences.
+- Locally Advanced Breast Cancer: When surgery is impossible to remove cancerous cells, it is treated with chemotherapy before a mastectomy followed by radiotherapy to reduce the chances of recurrences.

 - For Treating Metastatic Breast Cancer: In such cases, radiation therapy shrinks the tumor and helps to relieve other symptoms such as pain.

 Risks and Side-effects Associated with Post-Radiation Therapy Process

 Side effects can arise depending on the individual’s response to the treatment.
 It can range from mild to moderate fatigue, skin irritation, redness, itching, breast swelling, etc. It also differs according to which tissues are exposed such as:

 - Arm swelling, in case of lymph nodes under the arm, is treated.

 - Complications associated with the removal of an implant in case of brachytherapy.